Friday, December 5, 2025

 Will exotic skins go the same way as fur?
 That depends.
 First, they have to become way less fashionable.

-“The world has changed,” the corporation’s CEO François-Henri Pinault declared.
+The Kering Group — parent to luxury brands including Gucci, Alexander McQueen, Bottega Veneta, and Yves Saint Laurent — took a major step forward for animal welfare, when it announced it would be going completely fur-free in 2021.
+“The world has changed,” the corporation’s CEO François-Henri Pinault said.
 “Luxury naturally needs to adapt to that.”
-The ban was part of an exciting and hopeful shift in fashion, which saw a number of big names in the luxury world turn their backs on fur.
+The ban was part of an exciting and hopeful shift in fashion, which saw several big names in the luxury world shift away from fur.

 But if you scan the shelves of Saint Laurent today, the Kering Group’s animal welfare announcement starts to look a little hollow.
 Fur is out, sure.
 But python?
 That’s still very much in.
-This is despite the fact that multiple investigations have linked the snakeskin industry with cruel practices.
+This is even though multiple investigations have linked the snakeskin industry with cruel practices.

 But Saint Laurent is far from alone.
 The digital shelves of many luxury brands are lined with exotic skins.
-As recently as January 2023, actor Dakota Johnson was criticized for modeling handbags made from python and crocodile leather for Gucci, another Kering brand that banned fur back in 2017.
+Dakota Johnson was criticized for modeling handbags made from python and crocodile leather for Gucci, another Kering brand that banned fur back in 2017.

 Fur has been falling out of favor with consumers for decades.
 What was once the height of glamor in the 1950s and 1960s became a target of animal rights activists in the 1980s and 1990s.
 In fact, it was all the way back in 1980 that PETA (now the largest animal rights organization in the world) was formed and started protesting fur.

-In the late nineties and early aughts, a trickle of fur bans started to happen, but it wasn’t until decades after PETA was first formed, in 2016, that the fur-free wave really started to take off, when Giorgio Armani dropped fur from its fall/winter collection.
+In the late nineties and early aughts, a trickle of fur bans happened, but it wasn’t until decades later, in 2016, that the fur-free wave really started to take off — when Giorgio Armani dropped fur from its fall/winter collection.

 LVMH lab-grown fur